 5. Frozen Pipe Slush

-If you leave the main water valve on in the house, you may return to a moldy, mildewy mess of damaged drywall and ruined possessions if a water pipe or water heater freezes then leaks or bursts.
+As part of the process of winterizing your home, make sure you don’t leave the main water valve on in the house; you may return to a moldy, mildewy mess of damaged drywall and ruined possessions if a water pipe or water heater freezes then leaks or bursts.

 6. Refrigerator Meltdown